standardebooks/tools/README.md

 We need volunteers to take the lead on the following goals:

-- Creating bash completions for the toolset.
-ZSH completions are done and can be used as a starting point.

-- Writing installation instructions for ZSH completions for MacOS.
+- Writing installation instructions for Bash and ZSH completions for MacOS.

 - Possibly adding virtualenv to the installation instructions.